 - Altitude medication such as Diamox (speak to your travel doctor).
 We didn’t use this ourselves, but everyone reacts to altitude differently.

 What to Pack for Peru – Documentation

 Make sure you have your paperwork, travel visas, and passports in order beforehand.
 Please remember that rules such as visas vary from country to country.
 For passports, make sure that your passport is valid for at least 6 months from your planned departure date from the country you are visiting.

 - Passports – Valid for 6 months from when you plan to leave.

 - Airline tickets – Ensure all names on tickets match your passport documentation.

-- Copies of documents – Before you leave make photocopies of all crucial documents including passports, drivers licenses, etc. Keep these in a separate bag in case anything gets lost.
+- Copies of documents – Before you leave make photocopies of all crucial documents including passports, driver licenses, etc. Keep these in a separate bag in case anything gets lost.

 You can download our FREE Peru packing list here.
 And if you have any suggestions, please let us know in the comments.